ktorio/ktor-documentation/topics/websocket.md

     }
 }
 ```
-For such an endpoint, a server accepts WebSocket requests to `ws://localhost:8080/echo` in a [default configuration](Configurations.xml).
+For such an endpoint, a server accepts WebSocket requests to `ws://localhost:8080/echo` when a [default configuration](Configurations.xml) is used.

 Inside the `webSocket` block, you need to handle a WebSocket session, which is represented by the [DefaultWebSocketServerSession](https://api.ktor.io/ktor-features/ktor-websockets/ktor-websockets/io.ktor.websocket/-default-web-socket-server-session/index.html) class.
 Session configuration might look as follows:

 1. Use the `send` function to send text content to the client.
-2. Use the `incoming` and `outgoing` properties to access the channels for receiving and sending WebSocket frames ([Frame](https://api.ktor.io/ktor-http/ktor-http-cio/ktor-http-cio/io.ktor.http.cio.websocket/-frame/index.html)).
+2. Use the `incoming` and `outgoing` properties to access the channels for receiving and sending WebSocket frames.
+A frame is represented by the [Frame](https://api.ktor.io/ktor-http/ktor-http-cio/ktor-http-cio/io.ktor.http.cio.websocket/-frame/index.html) class.
 3. When handing a session, you can check a frame type, for example:
    * `Frame.Text` is a text frame.
 For this frame type, you can read its content using `Frame.Text.readText()`.
    * `Frame.Binary` is a binary frame.
 For this type, you can read its content using `Frame.Binary.readBytes()`.